Flights Cancelled As Winter Storm Grips NE US

 The system could dump a foot of snow on southern New England and snarl the evening commutes of millions along the I-95 highway corridor from Boston to Washington, said Bruce Sullivan, a senior meteorologist at the National Weather Service.

 "Behind this system is a lot of strong winds, (with) very cold, bitter temperatures, so this snow is going to be around for a while," said Bruce Sullivan, senior meteorologist with the National Weather Service.

-He warned that stranded travelers faced potential frostbite or worse.
+He warned that stranded travellers faced potential frostbite or worse.
 "That's the risk you take if you travel in this kind of weather," Sullivan said.

 Hundreds of thousands of federal workers in Washington were ordered to stay home.
 City schools and offices also closed, and the White House called off its Tuesday press briefing.

-But the Supreme Court remained open to hear cases, and organizers of the annual anti-abortion March for Life said Wednesday's rally would go on regardless of weather.
+But the Supreme Court remained open to hear cases, and organisers of the annual anti-abortion March for Life said Wednesday's rally would go on regardless of weather.

 About 3,000 airline flights in the United States were cancelled, according to FlightAware.
-The bad weather left thousands of air travelers wondering when they were going to get home.
+The bad weather left thousands of air travellers wondering when they were going to get home.